karrabi/DataEngineering_ETL_Project_sampleETLproject/README.md

 # Sample ETL Project

 Welcome to the **Sample ETL Project** repository!
-This project showcases an end-to-end data pipeline, demonstrating the process of Extracting, Transforming, and Loading (ETL) data from an FTP data source to an OLAP data warehouse, all within a containerized Docker environment.
+This project showcases an end-to-end data pipeline, based on this [BRD](./BRD.md) demonstrating the process of Extracting, Transforming, and Loading (ETL) data from an FTP data source to an OLAP data warehouse, all within a containerized Docker environment.

 ## Introduction